bovinehero/hunt-showdown/README.md

 This site is a fake hunt marketing site for the popular battle-royal & PVE game [Hunt Showdown](https://www.huntshowdown.com/) built in CSS anf HTML.

-As a four marketing site the main goal is to focus on a media heavy approach, as typically large blocks of texts do not aide sales.
+As a faux marketing site the main goal is to focus on a media heavy approach, as typically large blocks of texts do not aide sales.

 ## User Stories